automvc/bee/README.md

 ## 2. Create the database and the table

+eg:
 Create one database,default name is bee.
-Create the table and init the data by run the bee.sql file(it is mysql sql script).
+Create the table and init the data by run the bee-mysql-demo.sql file(it is mysql sql script).

 ## 3. Update the database configuration in bee.properties if need
 If no the bee.properties file, you can create it by yourself.

+bee.databaseName=mysql
 bee.db.driverName = com.mysql.jdbc.Driver
 bee.db.url =jdbc:mysql://localhost:3306/bee?characterEncoding=UTF-8
 bee.db.username = root